martykan/strapi-plugin-navigation/README.md

 - `i18nEnabled` - should you want to manage multi-locale content via navigation set this value `Enabled`.
 More **[ here ](#i18n-internationalization)**
 - `cascadeMenuAttached` - If you don't want "Menu attached" to cascade on child items set this value `Disabled`.
 - `slugify` - allows to extend configuration of our "slugging" solution of choice.
 To learn more visit the [documentation](https://github.com/sindresorhus/slugify#api).
 It can be left unset since it's optional. **This option can only be handled by configuration in config file**.
+- `allowDuplicateRelations` - Allow the same related item to be linked to multiple menu items.

 ### Properties